WallStreetMojo

 Next comes the question of critical skills for the job.
 Most likely, the interviewer would put your abilities in equity analysis and knowledge of financial modeling to test before moving ahead.

-Response: As far as critical skills are concerned, you may need to showcase your knowledge of financial modeling and financial analysis by fielding a few tough questions.
+Response: As far as critical skills are concerned, you may need to showcase your financial modeling and analysis knowledge by fielding a few tough questions.
 Expect the unexpected and be prepared for anything.
-If you are comfortable with the concepts and know-how to apply them, you should fare well in general.
+You should generally say farewell if you are comfortable with the concepts and know-how to apply them.

 Query:

-Credentials are a must to make an impression with your interviewer.
+Credentials are a must to make an impression on your interviewer.
 You must possess relevant certifications as well, which would help create greater trust in the eyes of prospective employers.

 Response: You should have completed CFA or other relevant certifications we have discussed earlier.
-It would also be highly useful if you have taken an internship in equity research with a good firm.
-It could afford an invaluable advantage in terms of helping you acquire practical skills along with the theory.
+It would also be highly useful if you took an equity research internship with a good firm.
+It could afford an invaluable advantage in helping you acquire practical skills and theory.

 Query:

-Last but not least, the interviewer could call into question whether you have the ideal outlook to be successful at equity research.
+Last but not least, the interviewer could question whether you have the ideal outlook to be successful at equity research.

-Response: To handle queries of this nature, you should be able to display a real interest in exploring equity research and be comfortable at it.
-You can also talk about some of the transferable skills from commercial banking, which work for you in equity research as well, but you have to keep in mind that most of the time, equity research requires a higher level of self-discipline, dedication, and self-motivation to succeed.
-You would need to draw on your knowledge and whatever little experience you might have in the field, maybe in the form of an internship or an entry-level job, which would come in handy.
+Response: To handle queries of this nature, you should be able to display a real interest in exploring equity research and be comfortable with it.
+You can also talk about some of the transferable skills from commercial banking which work for you in equity research.
+Still, you have to keep in mind that most of the time, equity research requires a higher level of self-discipline, dedication, and self-motivation to succeed.
+You would need to draw on your knowledge and whatever little experience you might have in the field, maybe in an internship or an entry-level job, which would come in handy.

 Conclusion